itpp-labs/odoo-development/docs/git/init.rst

      gpg2 --import secret-backup.gpg

 .. warning:: If you lost your key or forgot password, you need to create new
-             one, but don't remove it from github, because otherwise all signed by old key commits will be "Unverified"
+             one, but don't remove old one from github, because otherwise all signed by old key commits will be "Unverified"

 github profile